 What have the former College Connections coordinators been up to since they "graduated" from the program?

-Joe Murray (2016-2018) joined the LSA Major Giving team meeting alumni and donors in the Chicago region.
+Joe Murray (2016-2018) is a part of the LSA Major Giving team meeting alumni and donors in Arizona, Southern California, and Utah.

-Kathleen Hinkley (2011–2014) is the Director of Development at the Children's Hospital of Wisconsin.
+Kathleen Hinkley (2011–2014) is a Grateful Family Philanthropy Officer at the Children's Hospital of Wisconsin.

-Tina Sula (2009–2012) is the Chief Development Officer at Henry Ford Health System.
+Tina Sula (2009–2012) is the Vice President of Major Gifts at MemorialCare Long Beach Medical Center.
 She also is a lecturer in U-M's Program in International and Comparative Studies.
-Tina and her husband Elvis recently celebrated their daughter Zara's first birthday.